jerryzhou196/databricks-grafana/README.md

-# 🔎 a single pane of glass for everyone's favourite enterprise platform
+# 🔎 a single pane of glass for databricks compute monitoring

 ![image](https://github.com/user-attachments/assets/534d4b60-4ece-46e4-a423-361b60a79463)